Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/1flow-cohort.md

 ## Setup

 This guide is complementary to 1Flow’s instructions.
-Visit the [1Flow documentation](https://docs.1flow.app/) for more detail.
+Visit [1Flow's documentation](https://docs.1flow.app/) for more detail.

 ### 1Flow setup